Switching from mutual funds to ETFs

 Many people are under the false impression that all ETFs are low-cost index trackers.
 Not so.
-But it is true that the largest and most liquid ETFs are index funds that track the performance of a particular stock index, like the S&P 500, or a bond index such as the Bloomberg Barclays Canadian Bond Index.
+But it is true that the largest and most liquid ETFs are index funds that track the performance of a stock index, like the S&P 500, or a bond index like the FTSE Canada Universe Bond Index.
 There are also “all-in-one” ETFs offered by a number of providers which package several index funds tracking diversified Canadian, U.S., and global stock and bond indexes.
 These convenient all-in-one ETFs come in graduated stock/bond combinations, including 80/20, 60/40, 40/60 and 20/80.

 These two classes of ETFs—single-index trackers and all-in-one ETFs—offer low cost, diversification, liquidity, choice of sponsor and convenience.
-There are also hundreds of higher-cost ETFs, including those focused on narrow bets like gold, cannabis or crypto, as well as “actively managed” diversified ETFs created by the big mutual fund providers in an effort to maintain their overall market share as growth of ETFs eclipses mutual funds.
+There are also hundreds of higher-cost ETFs, including those focused on narrow sectors like gold, cannabis or crypto, as well as “actively managed” ETFs created by the big mutual fund providers to maintain their overall market share as growth of ETFs eclipses mutual funds.

 If you plan to make the switch to ETFs, you must first decide whether you want to pay for ongoing advice and, if so, what type and frequency of advice you need.